Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 | A/A REC | The TACAN receiver decodes bearing information from compliant aircraft for the HSI, BDHI, and ADI steering display.                                        |
 | A/A TR  | The TACAN receiver receives both bearing and slant range information in nautical miles from the transmitting aircraft, providing this on the HSI and BDHI. |

-Note: Air to Air TACAN functionality requires the channel to be set 63 channels above or below the cooperating aircraft, but on the same range- X or Y. So a tanker on 123Y should be set to 60Y in the F-4.
+>💡 Air to Air TACAN functionality requires the channel to be set 63 channels
+> above or below the cooperating aircraft, but on the same range- X or Y. So a tanker on 123Y should
+> be set to 60Y in the F-4.

 ## Communication Control Panel